Orveso/MeloTest/README.md

 <p align="center">
        MeloNX is an iOS Nintendo Switch emulator based on Ryujinx, written primarily in C#.
 Designed to bring accurate performance and a user-friendly interface to iOS, MeloNX makes Switch games accessible on Apple devices.
-       Developed from the ground up, MeloNX is open-source and available on Github under the <a href="https://github.com/MeloNX-Emu/MeloNX/blob/master/LICENSE.txt" target="_blank">MIT license</a>. <br
+       Developed from the ground up, MeloNX is open-source and available on Github under the <a href="https://github.com/MeloNX-Emu/MeloNX/blob/master/LICENSE.txt" target="_blank">MIT license</a>. <br />
 </p>

 ## Compatibility

-MeloNX works on iPhone X and later and iPad 7th Gen and later.
-A lot of games work.
+As of October 2024, MeloNX can only play the audio of games, As of November a lot of games run and the memory hsage is messed up.

 ## Usage

-To run MeloNX on your iOS device, at least 4GB of RAM is recommended to ensure stability.
+To run MeloNX on your iOS device, at least 8GB of RAM is recommended to ensure stability.
 For full instructions, refer to our [Setup Guide](https://github.com/MeloNX-Emu/MeloNX/wiki/Setup-Guide).